C# Dictionary: Complete Guide [2022]

 Even though C# supports nested dictionaries, I prefer to avoid them.

 It makes the code more complex with no benefit.
-List or array is always a better choice.
+A list or array is always a better choice.

 Can key and value be of the same type?